Rp70/docker-php/versions/7.0/README.md

 #### Tweaks

+You can tweak performance using an environment variable.
+The below environment variables use default settings.
+You can adjust them to fit your needs.
-Set PHPFPM max_children set with `PHPFPM_MAX_CHILDREN=5`.
-You can increase with with an environment variable.
+PHP-FPM: pm.max_children set with `PHPFPM_MAX_CHILDREN=5`.
+PHP-FPM: pm.max_requests set with `PHPFPM_MAX_REQUESTS=0`.